RWA president dies in Vasant Kunj wall collapse: Time we raise concerns even if it doesn’t affect us

 The irony in this case is that Tanwar himself had been raising complaints about illegal constructions in the neighbourhood.
 He was an active man and would work extremely hard to get basic facilities to the neighbourhood.
 He had also raised issues about structures being erected beyond the permissible height.
 However no one cared to stop it, Manish Aggarwal, the RWA general secretary said in a report published in the Hindustan Times.

-Tanwar's son, Santosh Kumar Singh took to Facebook and said that accidents affect us differently.
+Tanwar's son-in-law, Santosh Kumar Singh took to Facebook and said that accidents affect us differently.
 If we classify people based on how they take.
 Up a cause, we will broadly end up with two categories.
 One-people who ignore thins until it applies or affects them personally.
 Two-others who take up the cause even if it does not directly affect them.
 My papa was category 2 and while our loss cannot be repaired, I would like to raise concerns as I learnt this from my papa.

 Singh further writes that if you find yourself exposed to a high rise building that can potentially cause harm, please do not ignore it.